 After the bleeding procedure, the site of bleeding should be covered with cooling paste.

-This will reduce the pain, itching and oedeme at the site.
+This will reduce the pain, itching and oedema at the site.

 The area should be bathed with warm ghee.
 55

-Thus ends the chapter- Shastra Vidhi- the 26th in Sutrathana in Astangahridaya.
+Thus ends the chapter- Shastra Vidhi- the 26th in Sutrasthana in Astangahridaya.